-This will search for and copy all the files used by the script to a folder called dist.
-Inside dist will be a antsstatemachine.exe file, which launches the Ant state machine simulation, as well as other files necessary for it to run without first installing Python.
-Sending the contents of this folder to another Windows user is enough to distribute your game, but for a professional touch you should also build an installer.
+This searches for and copies all the files used by the script to a folder called build.
+Inside build is another folder with some machine information, and then in there you find the ants\game.exe file, which launches the Ant state machine simulation, as well as other files necessary for it to run without first installing Python.
+If you zip this folder, you can share it with anyone, whether or not they have Python or the various modules installed, and they can run the game, but for a professional touch you should also build an installer.